Kentstown: History

-Amedeo Guillet, a World War II Italian cavalry officer and former diplomat, retired to Kentstown in 1974 with his wife and lived in the old Protestant village rectory.
-They spent a large portion of their summers there and Guillet hunted with the Tara Harriers and the Meath hounds.

 Demographics

 In the 20 years between the 1996 and 2016 census, the population of Kentstown more than tripled from 324 to 1,179 inhabitants.
 According to the 2016 census, 71% of the village's homes (252 of 353 households) were built between 1991 and 2010.

 Transport

 Kentstown village is served by Bus Éireann route 105, which operates hourly in each direction providing links to Duleek, Drogheda and in the other direction to Ashbourne, Ratoath and Blanchardstown.
 In addition, route 103X (Dublin-Ashbourne-Navan) provides a limited service of a morning journey to Dublin and an evening journey to Navan Mondays to Fridays inclusive.
 In 2023 a new Transport for Ireland local link bus route, the 188 was added to Kentstown.
 The route, which starts in Athboy and ends in Drogheda connects Kentstown with other local villages and towns such as Navan, Donore and Duleek and also Newgrange Neolithic tomb.